~/swaraj.dev

 Back to all posts

-Learn how to schedule reliable background network calls in Expo using the Task Manager API, keeping data fresh even when the app is closed.
+Learn how to run periodic background tasks in Expo to sync data even when the app is closed, using expo-task-manager and expo-background-fetch.

 Insight